GONG WING FOIL BOARD INFLATABLE HIPE FIRSTThe inflatable foil board that’s perfect for learning!Available on:

 - Light wind: HIPE, Flint, Mint, and of course Lance and Zuma.

 - Freeride / Freerace: Lance, Mint, Lemon, Lethal.

 - Waveriding: Lethal, Lemon, Mint.

-Your weight plus the Board’s weight must be less than the Board’s volume.
+Your weight plus that of the board must be less than the volume of the board.

-We advise you to take a volume in the order of your weight + 30 = volume.
+To be comfortable, we recommend that you take a volume of around your weight + 30 = volume.

 Examples for a 7kg board and different sizes:

 - If I weigh 70kg, the minimum to float is: 70kg + 7kg = 77L.
 But with my 70kg + 30 = 100L, I would be very comfortable but without excess.

 - If I weigh 85kg, the minimum to float is: 85kg + 7kg = 92L.
 But with 85kg + 30 = 115L, I would be very comfortable but without excess.